 The next step for brides is to research wedding planners in their area.
 Local planners have better connections with wedding vendors—maybe even existing relationships—and can recommend venues based on price or preference.
 For out-of-town brides, a wedding planner who works in the chosen location is even more of an asset.

 Brides with time constraints can turn to friends, relatives, or social media for recommendations on choosing the ideal wedding planner.
-With a few names to work with, the bride can then check out each planner’s portfolio and skill set.
+With a few names to work with, the bride can check out each planner’s portfolio and skill set.

 Step 4.
 Arrange In-Person Meetings

 Get ready to narrow down on a few planners and reach out.
 While a few phone calls or emails can be a good start, nothing beats meeting face-to-face.
-This meeting is more than saying hello, though—it’s a way to personally vet them.
+This meeting is more than saying hello, though—it’s a way to vet them personally.
 Since the wedding planner and bride work closely for many months, they need to get along and see the wedding vision the same way.
 Personality checks are a must!

 Step 5.
 Pepper Them with Questions and Ideas